McNairy/content_import/README.md

 Drupal Module to rip site content and insert it into node.

+Current Features:

+Process URL(s) and create node(s) and add the content of the body tag for that page to the newly created node.

+Assign content type to the node

 TODO:

 content_import_form_submit(): get id of currently logged in user and use it during node save